America the Beautiful: Idioms

 "From sea to shining sea" is an American idiom meaning "from the Atlantic Ocean to the Pacific Ocean" (or vice versa).
 Other songs that have used this phrase include the American patriotic song "God Bless the U.S.A." and Schoolhouse Rock's "Elbow Room".
 The phrase and the song are also the namesake of the Shining Sea Bikeway, a bike path in Bates's hometown of Falmouth, Massachusetts.
 The phrase is similar to the Latin phrase "A Mari Usque Ad Mare" ("From sea to sea"), which is the official motto of Canada.

-"Purple mountain majesties" reflects the striking visual effect of Pikes Peak’s rocky slopes, which can appear purplish at dawn or dusk due to atmospheric conditions and which inspired Bates to write the poem.
+"Purple mountain majesties" refers to the shade of Pikes Peak in Colorado Springs, Colorado, which inspired Bates to write the poem.
 The idiom inspired the Colorado Rockies to have purple as one of its team colors.

 In 2003, Tori Amos appropriated the phrase "for amber waves of grain" to create a personification for her song "Amber Waves".
 Amos imagines Amber Waves as an exotic dancer, like the character of the same name portrayed by Julianne Moore in Boogie Nights.